s0md3v/Bolt/README.md

 ![demo](https://i.ibb.co/mTtHTGP/Screenshot-2018-12-30-03-42-26.png)

 ### Important
-Bolt is in alpha phase of development which means it's full of bugs.
+Bolt is in beta phase of development which means there can be bugs.
 Any production use of this tool discouraged.
 Pull requests and issues are welcome.
 I also suggest you to put this repo on watch if you are interested in it.

 ### Workflow